-Americans urged to hunker down more as coronavirus chaos spreads to airports
+U.S. coronavirus death toll hits 62 as Americans urged to hunker down more

 “If it looks like you’re overreacting, you’re probably doing the right thing,” Fauci said.

-With limited testing available, officials have recorded nearly 3,000 cases and 59 deaths in the United States.
+With limited testing available, officials have recorded nearly 3,000 cases and 62 deaths in the United States, up from 58 the previous day.
 Donald Trump tested negative for coronavirus, his doctors said on Saturday, as the U.S. president extended a travel ban to Britain and Ireland to try to slow the pandemic.
 The U.S. House of Representatives passed an aid package on Saturday that would provide free testing and paid sick leave.

 U.S. officials appealed for patience on Sunday as travelers returning to the United States over the weekend were met by long lines and massive delays at major airports so they could be screened for the coronavirus.